hmteditors/closed-hmt-13/README.md

 # hmt-13
-Complete edition of *Iliad* 13
+Almost complete edition of *Iliad* 13, see project wiki for unfinished pages

-## IMPORTANT

-**fold in scholia collections from other repos** (see below)

-Look at project wiki to see editorial progress.

-Comments are in the scholia documents for where to pickup

 ## Older repos that were folded in